Lanny Fite

-serves on the House committees of (1) Revenue and Tax Committee, (2) State Agencies and Governmental Affairs Committee, and (3) the Legislative Council.
+served on the House committees of (1) Revenue and Tax Committee, (2) State Agencies and Governmental Affairs Committee, and (3) the Legislative Council.

 Fite graduated from Benton High School in Benton, the seat of government of Saline County.
-He is a member of Lions International and the Baptist Church.
+He is a member of Lions International and Holland Chapel Baptist Church.
 In 2011, he received the Professional of the Year Award from the University of Arkansas at Little Rock.
 In 2001, he was the "Benton Citizen of the Year."
 He formerly lived in North Little Rock, Cabot, and Lonoke, Arkansas.